TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 ### Diverging Service on URI
 Ingress controller can diverge services based on URI.
-Below figure shows the structure of a simple example of service divergence based on URI.
+The following figure shows the structure of a simple example of service divergence based on URI.

 ![ingress-01.png](http://static.toastoven.net/prod_infrastructure/container/kubernetes/ingress-01.png)